schech1/uptime-buddy/README.md

 The docker image supports `amd64` and `arm64` architecture.
 Tested on Raspberry Pi 5 and Intel NUC 10.

-Replace the environment variables with your actual Uptime Kuma URL, username, and password.
+Replace the environment variables with your actual Uptime Kuma URL, username, password and the generated token.

 ## Deploying the Backend
 ### Using docker-compose

-*Do NOT deploy the backed yet.*
-*Start the iPhone-App first, to create your security token.*

 Save the docker-compose.yml file.